cynici/cynici.github.io/_posts/2020-07-31-do_i_need_centralised_logging.md

 As soon as you implement centralised logging, every developer in your team will feel motivated, if not peer-pressured, to adopt a common logging standard, error handling, as well as some sort of application/service/module naming convention because logs are now easily available for all to review.

+When flying solo, a log message like this `unknown class type` might suffice (not necessary good for your own sanity in the long run though).
+With centralised logging, any curious peer would pester you to either write a more meaningful message and/or provide better inline documentation so that an on-call person would know what/how to deal with the exception.

 ---